 Greater Sydney is fast running out of burial space.
 Research shows that the city’s cemeteries will reach capacity in the next few years.
 The Douglas Park proposal seeks to redress this urgent need.

 Forward-Thinking was engaged by the Applicant to prepare a Social Impact Assessment (SIA) to support the SSDA.
-A SIA aims to identify, predict, and evaluate likely social impacts and benefits arising from a project and propose responses to the predicted impacts.
+An SIA aims to identify, predict, and evaluate likely social impacts and benefits arising from a project and propose responses to the predicted impacts.

 This SIA has been prepared in line with the methodology and requirements for a SIA and Social Impact Management Plan (SIMP) outlined in the Social Impact Assessment Guideline for State Significant Projects July 2023.